seanmccoyOSU/Interactive-Survey-Tools-For-Data-Visualizations/README.md

 Run `docker compose up --build` to run the application.
 This may take a while.
 Visit `http://localhost:5000/` and `http://localhost:8000/` to verify.

+Note: the command `sed -i 's/\r$//' wait-for.sh` may be helpful if you have trouble launching.

 ### Cleaning
 Run `docker compose down` to clean up after you've tested.